 - 13.1 The implementation of the Basel III capital standards in Hong Kong is expected to continue in accordance with the transitional timeline issued by the BCBS.
-The Basel III capital standards that will be phased in by 2019 include: - two capital buffers above the statutory minimum CAR requirements - the capital conservation buffer, which is a band of CET1 capital equal to 2.5% of risk-weighted assets; and - ii) the countercyclical capital buffer, which operates as an extension of the capital conservation buffer, and which is expected to range from 0% to 2.5% of risk-weighted assets during periods of excessive credit growth associated with the build-up of system-wide risk.
-(Under the Basel framework national authorities may implement a countercyclical buffer in excess of 2.5% for banks in their jurisdictions if they deem it appropriate to protect financial stability in their national context. ) The countercyclical capital buffer is expected to be released in periods of banking system stress or when credit growth ceases to be excessive.
-The HKMA's approach to operating the countercyclical capital buffer is set out in CA-B-1 "Countercyclical Capital Buffer (CCyB) - Approach to its Implementation".
+The Basel III capital standards that will be phased in by 2019 include: - two capital buffers above the statutory minimum CAR requirements - i) the capital conservation buffer, which is a band of CET1 capital equal to 2.5% of risk-weighted assets; and - the countercyclical capital buffer, which operates ii) as an extension of the capital conservation buffer, and which is expected to range from 0% to 2.5% of risk-weighted assets during periods of excessive credit growth associated with the build-up of (Under the Basel framework system-wide risk. national authorities may implement a countercyclical buffer in excess of 2.5% for banks in their jurisdictions if they deem it appropriate to protect financial stability in their national context.)
+The countercyclical capital buffer is expected to be released in periods of banking system stress or when credit growth ceases to be excessive.
+The HKMA's approach to operating the countercyclical capital buffer will be set out in an SPM module on Approach to implementing the Countercyclical Capital Buffer.